-This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, the unaudited condensed interim consolidated financial statements of Sonoro Metals Corp ("the Company" or "Sonoro") for the six months ended June 30, 2012 and 2011 and with the audited financial statements for the year ended December 31, 2011.
-This MD&A was prepared with information available to August 29, 2012.
+This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, the audited consolidated financial statements of Sonoro Metals Corp ("the Company" or "Sonoro") for the year ended December 31, 2012 and 2011.
+This MD&A was prepared with information available to April 18, 2013.
 Additional information and disclosure relating to the Company can be found on SEDAR at www.sedar.com.